ellemouton/attackathon/README.md

 2. The duration of time, expressed in seconds, that you'd like the setup script to generate fake historical forwards for all the nodes in the network for.
+3. Manually add the alias of the node that you're attacking to `attackathon/data/{network name}/target.txt` once this script has run.

 The setup script provided will generate all required files and docker images for you: